Jean-Michel Arnold: CAMERA

-He is President of CAMERA (Conseil Audiovisuel Mondial pour les Etudes et les Réalisations sur l'Art) an organization known for promoting creativity, education and culture by means of symposia, production and awards.
+Arnold was President of CAMERA (Conseil Audiovisuel Mondial pour les Etudes et les Réalisations sur l'Art), an organization known for promoting creativity, education and culture by means of symposia, production and awards.

 CAMERA is on the executive committee of UNESCO's IFTC and, in coproduction with the French Ministère des Relations Extérieures, it produced a series of movies on “Les peintres cinéastes”.